-- On the monitor screen, compose the image so the subject you want to focus on is within the yellow boundary. - Watching the image on the monitor screen press [SET] towards [◄] or [▶] to adjust focus. - At this time the image that is within the boundary will enlarge and fill the monitor screen, which aids in focusing.
+- 1. On the monitor screen, compose the image so the subject you want to focus on is within the yellow boundary. - Watching the image on the monitor screen use [◀] and [▶] to adjust focus. - At this time the image that is within the boundary will enlarge and fill the monitor screen, which aids in focusing.
 If you do not perform any operation for two seconds while the enlarged image is displayed, the screen in step 1 will re-appear.